-- Identification as advertisement for research - The purpose of the research - A summary of the eligibility criteria - A brief summary of the study procedure. - The anticipated time commitment (duration, number and frequency of study visits) - Location of the research activities - A description of the compensation to the participant, if applicable - Advertisements may not emphasize the amount to be paid (e.g., large or bold type) - The name of the person to contact for further
+- A summary of the eligibility criteria. - A brief summary of the study procedure. - The anticipated time commitment (duration, number, and frequency of study visits). - Location of the research activities. - A description of the compensation to the participant, if applicable.
+Advertisements may not emphasize the amount to be paid (e.g., large or bold type) - The name of the person to contact for further.

-Recruitment of KHSC-KansasCOM Faculty, Staff, or Students Participants
+Recruitment of KHSU-KansasCOM Faculty, Staff, or Students Participants

-If a research proposal seeks to recruit KHSC-KansasCOM faculty, staff, or students via their KHSC-KansasCOM directory information, the request must first be approved by the IRB.
+If a research proposal seeks to recruit KHSU-KansasCOM faculty, staff, or students via their KHSU-KansasCOM directory information, the request must first be approved by the IRB.
 The recruitment materials must include clear notice that the participation is being sought under the approval of the IRB as part of an approved research study and that participation is voluntary.
-The approved communication may be sent on behalf of the investigator from an official KHSC-KansasCOM account and information for the PI will be included so prospective participants may contact her/him for additional information.
+The approved communication may be sent on behalf of the investigator from an official KHSU-KansasCOM account, and information for the PI will be included so prospective participants can contact them for additional information.